Table of Contents

 A diet high in sugar is associated with an increased risk of chronic diseases such as type 2 diabetes, heart disease, and non-alcoholic fatty liver disease.

-The Connection Between Excessive Sugar and Mental Health
+The Connection Between Sugar and Mental Health

 4.1 Sugar’s Impact on Mood and Energy Levels